DIARY - Italy to October 31

 Mediaset holds board meeting on H1 results (1400 GMT), followed by conference call (1600 GMT).

-Websolute (IPO-WBS.MI) listed on AIM segment.
+Websolute IPO-WBS.MI listed on AIM segment.

 IHS Markit releases September manufacturing PMI (0745 GMT).